guiwitz/napari-serialcellpose/README.md

 ## Note on versions

 Versions older than 0.3.0 depend on the aicsimageio importer which is not supported anymore and which will likely lead to errors when trying to run the plugin.
-Version 0.3.0 moved to the [bioio](https://github.com/bioio-devs/bioio) importer and some improvements were made to the data handling but the core functionality is the same. **Version 0.3.0 is the last version that will support pre-SAM Cellpose models i.e. Cellpose=4.0.
-If you want to use Cellpose=4.0, please use version napari-serialcellpose=0.4.0 or later.** You can pick versions in the napari plugin manger or directly via pip e.g.:
+Version 0.3.0 moved to the [bioio](https://github.com/bioio-devs/bioio) importer and some improvements were made to the data handling but the core functionality is the same. **Version 0.3.0 is the last version that only supports pre-SAM Cellpose models i.e. Cellpose=4.0**.
+By default you will get the latest version of the plugin.
+If you want an earlier version, you can pick versions in the napari plugin manger or directly via pip e.g.:

     pip install napari-serialcellpose==0.3.0

-### Potential issue with PyTorch

-Cellpose and therefore the plugin and napari can crash without warning in some cases with ```torch==1.12.0```.
-This can be fixed by reverting to an earlier version using:
+For some time, the plugin will support both older Cellpose versions (CP<4.0) and newer versions (CP>=4.0).
+By default Cellpose4 gets installed with the plugin but you can revert to Cellpose3 if needed:

-    pip install torch==1.11.0
+    pip install cellpose<4

+This might be of interest if you trained specific models or have workflows relying on Cellpose3 models such as cyto2.

+### PyTorch and GPU

+Recent versions of PyTorch should detect whether a GPU is available or not and install the appropriate version.
+This includes acceleration on M-series macs via mps.
+One Linux and Windows, you can force GPU installation in case the above does not work (see below).

 ### GPU